Catalysts/cat-gradle-plugins/README.md

 [DEPLOY](https://github.com/Catalysts/catalysts-gradle-plugins/wiki/cat-deploy)
 ------
+Supports two different deploy scenarios:
+* lancopy
   Stops specified running tomcat service, copy the artifacts into the desired server directory(appends /webapps/, clears log and work directory) and then starts the tomcat service
+* upload
+  Upload all files and subfolder from specified directory to target host (using ssh (scp))

 For usage example see [Wiki](https://github.com/Catalysts/catalysts-gradle-plugins/wiki/cat-deploy)

 JAXB